BrianSandiford/ansible-aws-ec2/README.md

 # Using Ansible to provision AWS EC2 instances.

-Simple approach to use Ansible for provisioning an AWS EC2 instance.
+Simple approach to use Ansible for provisioning an AWS EC2 instance.This README was adapted from a longer tutorial which you can view [here](https://medium.datadriveninvestor.com/devops-using-ansible-to-provision-aws-ec2-instances-3d70a1cb155f)

 The following steps will be performed: